shigen0/gdboost/README.md

 ## Usage

-Launch gdb and start talking with the LLM about the binary with `(gdb) llm Hey !
+Launch gdb and start talking with the LLM asking for example : `(gdb) llm Hey !
 Can you give me the value of eax register please ?`.
 Of course you should at least run the binary if you wanna see the information below.

 ## How it works